Johannes Jørgensen: Analyzing his works

 Johannes Jørgensen's writing is difficult to categorize.

 His Catholicism made him interesting far outside the Catholic Church.
 In his travel books he can be compared to Fyn Hans Christian Andersen.
 His sublime sense of language has made him loved by many.
-While in Denmark he was a stranger, so his writing enjoyed much more attention at home than abroad, while Hans Christian Andersen is often translated from Danish.

 Johannes Jørgensen's poetry is perhaps the most interesting part of his writing, and many read his poems in his homeland.
 Many look even today at his poetry for his beautiful styling and incomparable natural sense.

 Kaj Munk

-Following the murder of Kaj Munk on 4 January 1944 the Danish resistance newspaper De frie Danske brought condemning reactions from influential Scandinavians, including Jørgensen.
+Following the murder of Kaj Munk on 4 January 1944, the Danish resistance newspaper De frie Danske brought condemning reactions from influential Scandinavians, including Jørgensen.